Colorado vs. Arizona NCAA Football Odds, Plays and Insights | October 16, 2021

 Arizona Stats and Trends

-- The Wildcats have been underdogs by 7.5 points or more three times this season and have covered the spread twice.
+- The Wildcats have been underdogs by 6.5 points or more three times this year and have covered the spread twice.

-- Arizona's games this season have gone over the total in two out of five opportunities (40%).
+- Arizona's games this season have hit the over on two of five set point totals (40%).

-- This season the Wildcats put up seven fewer points per game (16.8) than the Buffaloes surrender (23.8).
+- This year the Wildcats rack up seven fewer points per game (16.8) than the Buffaloes give up (23.8).

-- In games that Arizona picks up more than 383.6 yards, the team is 2-0 against the spread and 0-2 overall.
+- Arizona is 2-0 against the spread and 0-2 overall when the team piles up over 383.6 yards.

-- This year the Wildcats have turned the ball over 12 times, nine more than the Buffaloes' takeaways (3).
+- The Wildcats have turned the ball over nine more times (12 total) than the Buffaloes have forced a turnover (3) this season.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.